 The performance rights are exercisable into one ordinary share in Austin and have a nil exercise price.
 The performance rights will vest if the Performance and Exercise Conditions are achieved.
-The Performance Conditions consist of meeting a Total Shareholder Return (TSR) target and earnings per share (EPS) growth target relative to a selected Group of peers.
+The Performance Conditions consist of meeting a Total Shareholder Return (TSR) target and earnings per share (EPS) growth target relative to a selected group of peers.

 On 21 November 2014 and 25 September 2014 the Managing Director and the Executives were granted 164,672 and 985,627 performance rights respectively.
-The performance rights were granted in two tranches.
+The issue of 164,672 performance rights to the Managing Director was approved at the 2014 Annual General Meeting.
+The issue of performance rights to Executives did not require shareholder approval.
+The performance rights were issued in two tranches.
 The first tranche of 281,773 performance rights is for the performance period 1 July 2013 to 30 June 2016 and the second tranche of 868,526 performance rights is for the performance period 1 July 2014 to 30 June 2017.
 The performance rights expire on 25 September 2019.